 Robert Langford is a British sea-angler who has worked as a journalist for the major German as well as British and international magazines.
-His angling books have been published throughout Europe and he’s worked with the Norwegian tourist board, in print and television on many occasions.
-His experience, researching and guiding in Norwegian waters is immense.
+His angling books have been published throughout Europe and he has worked with the Norwegian tourist board in print and television on many occasions.
+His experience, researching and guiding in Norwegian waters, is immense.
 Robert Langford is fluent in English and German.

 If you are looking for the perfect sea fishing holiday, then you have probably just found it.
-A guided trip with Robert Langford at Tjongsfjord Lodge will bring you as close to fishing perfection as you are likely to get.
+A guided fishing trip to Norway with Robert Langford will bring you as close to fishing perfection as you are likely to get.
 Practically nobody has a comparable depth of knowledge, regarding the tackle, tactics, and species available here.

-Talk to Robert Langford about your needs and expectations and he’ll advise you on your trip, tackle and tactics so that everything is pretty much sorted even before you start out.
+Talk to Robert Langford about your needs and expectations from your sea fishing holiday and he’ll advise you on your guided fishing trip tackle and tactics so that everything is pretty much sorted even before you start out.

 You have the best of everything, privacy, excellent fishing infrastructure, beautiful natural surroundings with breath-taking views and a sheltered luxurious location from which to access some of the best fishing grounds on the Arctic Circle.